-So, a standard homeowners’ policy may cover golf cart damages or injuries on a conditional basis.
+So, a standard homeowners policy may cover golf cart damage or injuries on a conditional basis.
 Be sure to review your policy with a knowledgeable insurance agent.

-An independent agent in our network can help you identify whether additional golf cart insurance is a good purchase for you to make based on you situation and golf cart use.
+An independent agent in our network can help you identify whether additional golf cart insurance is a good purchase for you to make based on your situation and golf cart use.

 Personal auto insurance policies may or may not cover golf cart risks and liabilities.
 A typical auto insurance policy provides liability coverage for any automobile you own or use.
 However, the scope and meaning of the word “auto” can be disputed.